linode/docs/docs/web-servers/lemp/lemp-stack-on-debian-8.md

         sudo systemctl restart nginx

-You are now able to deploy PHP scripts with with your LEMP stack.
+You are now able to deploy PHP scripts with your LEMP stack.

 ## Install MySQL Database Server